-- overseeing the day to day operation of the school's SEND policy - co-ordinating the provision for pupils with special educational needs - ensuring a graduated approach to providing SEND support, liaising with and advising other members of staff - helping staff to identify pupils with special educational needs - liaising closely with parents of pupils with SEND, so that they are aware of the strategies that are being used and are involved as partners in the process - liaising with outside agencies, arranging meetings, and providing a link between these agencies, class teachers and parents including TAF's (Team Around the Family) and CAF's (Common Assessment Framework) - maintaining the school's SEND register and SEND records - contributing to the in-service training of staff - liaising with the Designated teacher for looked after pupils with SEND (Mrs Laithwaite is currently the Designated teacher for Children Looked After). - liaising with the governors' representative - liaising with the SENDCo's in receiving schools and/or other primary schools to help provide a smooth transition from one school to the other - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively
+- overseeing the day to day operation of the school's SEND policy - co-ordinating the provision for pupils with special educational needs - ensuring a graduated approach to providing SEND support, liaising with and advising other members of staff - helping staff to identify pupils with special educational needs - liaising closely with parents of pupils with SEND, so that they are aware of the strategies that are being used and are involved as partners in the process - liaising with outside agencies, arranging meetings, and providing a link between these agencies, class teachers and parents including EHA's (Early Help Assessments). - maintaining the school's SEND register and SEND records - contributing to the in-service training of staff - liaising with the Designated teacher for looked after pupils with SEND (Mrs Laithwaite is currently the Designated teacher for Children Looked After). - liaising with the governors' representative - liaising with the SENDCo's in receiving schools and/or other primary schools to help provide a smooth transition from one school to the other - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively